-Paul Tough is the author, most recently, of The Years That Matter Most: How College Makes or Breaks Us, which will be published on September 10 by Houghton Mifflin Harcourt.
+Paul Tough is the author, most recently, of The Years That Matter Most: How College Makes or Breaks Us.
 His three previous books include How Children Succeed: Grit, Curiosity, and the Hidden Power of Character, which was translated into 27 languages and spent more than a year on the New York Times hardcover and paperback best-seller lists.

 Paul is a contributing writer to the New York Times Magazine, where he has written extensively about education, parenting, poverty, and politics.
 His writing has also appeared in the New Yorker, the Atlantic, GQ, and Esquire, and on the op-ed page of the New York Times.
 He is a speaker on topics including education, parenting, equity, and student success.